sporeprotocol/spore-sdk/packages/core/README.md

 - `toLock`: Specifies the owner of the new cluster.
 - `config`: Specifies the config of the SDK.
 - `changeAddress`: Specifies the change cell's ownership.
+- `capacityMargin`: Specifies the capacity margin of the new cluster, default to "BI.from(1_0000_0000)".
+- `updateOutput`: Specifies a callback function to update the cluster output as needed.

 **ClusterDataProps**